Built by Metorial, the integration platform for agentic AI.

 list_projects

-Retrieves all Vercel projects for the authenticated user or team.
-Supports pagination through a limit parameter, search functionality to filter projects by name or other criteria, and team ID filtering for multi-team accounts.
+Lists all Vercel projects for the authenticated user or team.
+Supports pagination through a limit parameter, search filtering to find specific projects by name, and team-based filtering to view projects belonging to specific teams.

 Parameters: